AdobeDocs/marketo.en/help/marketo/product-docs/reporting/revenue-cycle-analytics/email-analysis/build-an-email-analysis-report-that-lists-leads.md

 >[!AVAILABILITY]
 >
->Not all customers have purchased this functionality.
-Contact your Customer Success Manager for details.
+>Not everyone has purchased this feature.
+Please contact the Adobe Account Team (your Account Manager) for details.

 >[!NOTE]
 >